-You can directly access the server/computer the CN9000/CN9600/CN9950 is connected to by connecting a keyboard, mouse, and monitor to the local console ports of the CN9000/CN9600/CN9950.
-The following diagram is exemplified by CN9600.
+You can directly access the server/computer the CN9600 is connected to by connecting a keyboard, mouse, and monitor to the local console ports of the CN9600.

-This access is similar to using the server/computer directly.
-The CN9000/CN9600/CN9950 is able to split the signal to both the local and remote consoles.
+This access is like you using the server/computer directly.
+The CN9600 is able to split the signal to both the local and remote consoles.

-- The local console has priority by default. - To configure concurrent usage for the local console user and remote console user(s), refer to Multiuser Mode on page 68.
+- The local console has priority by default. - To configure concurrent usage for the local console user and remote console user(s), refer to Multiuser Mode on page 57.

-If you wish to configure the CN9000/CN9600/CN9950, you can press the OSD hot key ([Scroll Lock] [Scroll Lock] by default) for the configuration page.
+If you wish to configure the CN9600, you can press the OSD hot key ([Scroll Lock] [Scroll Lock] by default) for the configuration page.